deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 But be aware: there might be **migrations** that are applied to your accounts databases and there is no way back, unless you have a **backup**!

 If you already have a core git checkout, you can skip the first step.
-Set the environment variable CORE_REPO_CHECKOUT to point to your core repository (as a relative path to deltachat-desktop) if it's not "../core" or "../deltachat-core-rust".

 1. clone the core repo: `git clone git@github.com:chatmail/core.git`
 2. cd into desktop and run `python ./bin/link_core/build_and_link_local_core.py ../path_to_local_core_repo`

 Note that you need to run the script again after each change to core sourcecode.

-> to reset to normal run `./bin/link_core/link_catalog.sh` [^1]
-> maybe you have to run ' git checkout' to restore the original package.json
+To reset to normal run `git checkout` to restore the original package.json files and then `pnpm i`

-[^1]: for window look inside of the script to learn what to do and please write one for powershell